 You should know that PC 220 is considered a felony in California.
 This means that individuals convicted are considered felons.
-This may impact their ability to buy a house or find a job, even after they are released from prison.
+A felony conviction may impact their ability to buy a house or find a job, even after they are released from prison.

 Focus on Defenses for PC 220 Accusations

 There are legal defenses that may work for individuals accused of a PC 220 violation.
-A criminal defense lawyer in Los Angeles may consider your unique situation if you face this charge.
+A criminal defense lawyer may consider your unique situation if you face this charge.
 In some cases, a lawyer could work to show that:

 You Did Not Commit Assault